n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

-Because this decomposition is a character-level operation, the shaping engine may choose to perform it earlier, such as during an initial normalization step.
+Because this decomposition is a character-level operation, the shaping engine may choose to perform it earlier, such as during an initial Unicode-normalization step.
 However, all such decompositions must be completed before the shaping engine reach stage three, below.

 3. Third, all left-side dependent-vowel (matra) signs, including those that resulted from the preceding decomposition step, must be tagged to be moved to the beginning of the cluster, with `POS_PREBASE_MATRA`.

 4. Fourth, any subsequences of adjacent marks ("Halant"s, "Nukta"s,